cairocoder01/disciple-tools-data-reporting/README.md

 ```

 **Configuration Options:**
+* `key`: Configurations are stored as an associative array, meaning you need to provide a key that identifies your configuration (e.g. `custom-config`).
+This is used in the backend for identifying data specific to this config.
 * `name`: Name to identify this configuration so users know why it is there
 * `url` (required): Endpoint URL to send data
 * `active` (required): Set a value of 1 for the configuration to be active and enabled